Updated: Aug 15

 0.)
 Learn How Your Brain Works In Order To Disarm Your Triggers

-Get familiar with and recognize what the gatekeeper of your brain (called the “critical factor”) does with your specific triggers.
+Get familiar with and recognize what the gatekeeper of your brain (called the “critical factor”--it enables critical thinking / reasoning) does with your specific triggers.

 Doctor David Snyder explains it really well in this video